deusExMac/TwitterSearch/README.md

 TwitterSearch, upon startup, reads the value of ``targetArchive`` and sets the value of the setting ``Bearer`` (holding the value of token to use during requests) to the appropriate one.

-If you would like to store the bearer tokens in the configuration file as encrypted text, follow these instructions to configure properly the necessary settings (you can use TwitterSearch to generate the secret-key and encrypt the tokens):
+Β) If you would like to store the bearer tokens in the configuration file as encrypted text, follow these instructions to configure properly the necessary settings (you can use TwitterSearch to generate the secret-key and encrypt the tokens):

    1. Execute TwitterSearch (it doesn't matter what configuration file you'll use; you may don't use a configuration file at all)